And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 How about the other thousand or two thousand?

-No picture available for that when she wore the diamond studded one pictured above to her meeting with the New York Daily News last week.
+No picture available for that when she wore the diamond-studded one pictured above to her meeting with the New York Daily News last week.

-A Google images search doesn't seem to turn up any others, though whenever you think you've noticed something new about Clinton, her age usually produce rock solid evidence that it's always been thus.
+A Google images search doesn't seem to turn up any others, though whenever you think you've noticed something new about Clinton, her age usually produce rock-solid evidence that it's always been thus.

 So Hillary's out after the Christian vote, subtly wearing these little cross pendants around her gorgeous neck.

-Uh her aide crucified McCain lately.
+Her aide crucified McCain lately.

-North Korea said Tuesday that uh these UN sanctions aimed at punishing the country are a declaration of war.
+North Korea said Tuesday that these UN sanctions aimed at punishing the country are a declaration of war.

 We come back.